 A lot has changed in the past two weeks.
 In my Week Six update, I shared that sleeping in certain positions was still difficult and that I was still struggling a bit with showering.
 But I am now able to sleep without (ankle-related) issues and I have even managed to stand for my showers now.
 However, I am still a bit unstable on my feet so I have my shower seat ready just in case I need to sit down.

 I am no longer wearing the boot when I am at home.
 When I’m walking around the house, I am incorporating various strengthening exercises into my daily routine.
 For example, I do calf-raises whilst brushing my teeth and I walk on my tippy-toes whilst my coffee brews.
 I am also able to do modified push-ups and planks now and sit-ups and ab crunches are easier to manage, too.

-When I’ve been running errands in town, I am still wearing the boot because it’s too far to walk un-aided.
-However, I am able to walk a lot faster with it on now.
-That means that errands are getting faster—but things still take longer because I am not moving at full speed.
+When I’ve been running errands in town, I am still wearing the boot because it’s too far to walk unaided.
+However, I can walk a lot faster with it on now.
+That means that errands are getting faster, but things still take longer because I am not moving at full speed.

 This is a hard one!
 Because I feel stronger, I want to do more.
 And I’m finding that I am actually doing too much because of that increased strength.
 And then, I feel the pain and exhaustion because of my stubbornness.
 (It’s an evil little cycle.)

 In Week Seven, I wore my walking boot at the office.
 I would take my leg out of the boot a couple of times each day for stretching but wore the boot for walking.
 Halfway through this past week (Week Eight) I travelled to and from the office in the boot but changed into regular shoes once I arrived.
 It was great to walk around the office without the boot, but I probably got the balance wrong and should have worn the boot a bit more, or elevated my leg a bit more.
 Or both.
 Yes, probably both!